Philips SpeechExec Enterprise voice-enabled

 Dictating and uploading audio files from home?
 Make sure you pre-plan and test.
 Firewalls and IT policies should be known and planned for.
 See #1 above..

 6. What about the Cloud?

 Smartphones and tablets need to be part of your dictation workflow plan.
 However there are some important considerations.
-Does your dictation vendor support IOS, Android and BB devices?
+Does your dictation vendor support IOS and Android devices?
 Are the files encrypted when sent?
 If they are uploading or resting in "the cloud" where precisely are they being routed to?